cleancloud/ec2-asg-scheduler/README.md

 ## Running

-After configuration the function is ready to be deployed.
+The function is ready to be deployed right after its configuration.
-The handler function is `main.lambda_handler`.
+Lambda handler function is `main.lambda_handler`.

-> **Important**: the script will only print logs when it make some change (on/off) to EC2 instances and ASGs and in case of a fail or misconfiguration.
-It will not log everytime it runs.
+> **Important**: the script print logs when it make changes (on/off) to EC2 instances, ASGs or in case of failures or misconfiguration.